chauff/cse1500-web-transcripts/_lectures/css.md

 - switch off the CSS (hover over a `property:value` listing and a checkbox appears to switch that listing on/off);
 - **change the CSS** in the editor (change a value, add a `property:value`) and view the immediate effect of those changes.

 :bug: The last point makes for efficient CSS styling: instead of coding, saving and opening your HTML file in the browser, you can prototype your CSS rules directly in the browser.
 Just do not forget to then copy the new rules to your original CSS file as those changes are lost when the browser tab is closed.
-In addition, Visual Studio Code has also good code commentary for CSS: it not only flags misspellt properties but also flags rules that are incompatible with each other.
+In addition, Visual Studio Code has also good code commentary for CSS: it not only flags misspelt properties but also flags rules that are incompatible with each other.

 ### :bangbang: :root